AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

  * `mapTarget` - locates the observation where the target is on the map
  * `mapTouch` - locates the observation where the user touches the map
  * `angleDistance` - locates the observation at an angle and distance from the GPS location and course.
+ * `azimuthDistance` - locates the observation at the azimuth and distance from the GPS location.

 `adhocTarget` is a deprecated synonym for `mapTarget`, and `adhocTouch` is a deprecated synonym for `mapTouch`.
 These types should not be used in new protocol files, but may still exist in older files.

+`azimuthDistance` is ignored in versions of Park Observer before 2.0.0.

-**Important:** Providing multiple locations with the same type not prohibited, but it is discouraged as the behavior is undefined.
+**Important:** Providing multiple locations with the same type is not prohibited, but it is discouraged as the behavior is undefined.

 See the [Protocol Guide](Protocol_Guide.html) for details on how the user interface behaves with